Particle-hole asymmetric phases in doped twisted bilayer graphene

-The first three ordered states OP, VOP, and VOP+OP shown in Fig.~\ref{fig:charge_neutral} have similar band structures, with nearly degenerate total energies (energy difference within $0.13$ meV as shown in Fig.~\ref{fig:summary}) among which the VOP has the lowest total energy.
-However, as shown in Table \ref{table:ii}, these three states have different total Chern number $C=0,4,2$.
+The first three ordered states OP, VOP, and VOP+OP shown in Fig.~\ref{fig:charge_neutral} exhibit similar band structures, with nearly degenerate total energies (energy differences within 0.13~meV, as shown in Fig.~\ref{fig:summary}).
+Among them, VOP has the lowest total energy.
+However, according to Table \ref{table:iii}, these three states have different total Chern numbers: $C=0, 4, 2$ respectively.

 The semimetallic states in general have higher total energy compared with gapped states.
 One would expect opening a gap when the system is fully spin-polarized or valley-polarized due to Hund's rule, but this is not the case for our VP and SP states at charge neutrality.
 While it is true that the exchange interaction is repulsive between two valleys and two spins species, its magnitude is however too small to open up the gap at the $\Gamma$ point.
 We note that the semimetallic VP and IVC symmetry-broken solutions preserve the $C_{2z}\trs$ symmetry, resulting in Dirac points at $K$ points.
 SP state has the similar structure.
 It breaks the $C_{2z}\trs$ symmetry due to spin polarization.
 However, if only choosing one spin flavour, and making $\trs^2 = 1$, the spinless band has the $C_{2z}\trs$ symmetry.